 Introduction

 This is not yet another productivity tips post from a random self-proclaimed “productivity expert.”
 Instead, we will focus on being a positive contributing factor at work.
 How do we do that?
 Well, we won’t be trying to cram as many tasks as possible in a unit of time of your choice.
-We’ll instead try to focus on producing reliable and high-quality work which might mean that we are on the surface less productive than some colleagues.
-Still, at least no one will have to fix things after us – and does that in the long run not mean that we were in the end more productive in the long term?
+We’ll instead focus on producing reliable, high-quality work, which might mean we are, on the surface, less productive than some colleagues.
+Still, at least no one will have to fix things after us, and does that not mean that we were, in the end, more productive in the long run?

 So, let us get into it.